Azure/azure-quickstart-templates/acs-mesos-full-template/docs/MesosWalkthrough.md

  All VMs are in the same VNET where the masters are on private subnet 172.16.0.0/24 and the agents are on the private subnet, 10.0.0.0/8, and fully accessible to each other.

-## Deployment Notes

-Here are notes for troubleshooting:
- * the installation log for the masters, agents, and jumpbox are in /var/log/azure/cluster-bootstrap.log
- * even though the agent VMs finish quickly Mesos can take 5-15 minutes to install, check /var/log/azure/cluster-bootstrap.log for the completion status.

 ## Template Parameters
 When you deploy the template you will need to specify the following parameters:
-* `dnsNamePrefix`: this is the DNS prefix name that will be used to make up the names for the FQDN for the jumpbox, master endpoints, and the agent endpoints.
+* `dnsNamePrefix`: this is the DNS prefix name that will be used to make up the names for the FQDN for the master and agent endpoints.
 * `agentCount`: the number of Mesos Agents that you want to create in the container service.
 You are allowed to create 1 to 100 agents
 * `agentVMSize`: The type of VM that you want to use for each node in the container service.
 The default size is D2 (2 core) but you can change that if you expect to run workloads that require more RAM or CPU resources.
 * `linuxAdminUsername`: this is the username to use for the linux machines.
 The default username is `azureuser`.